Version: 1.0.4 | Published: 13 May 2026 | Updated: 11 days ago

 Under the Equality Act 2010, organisations have a legal duty to make changes in their approach or provision, called reasonable adjustments, to ensure that services are as accessible to people with disabilities as they are for everyone else.
 This duty aims to address the recognition that people with disabilities may have equal access to care and services, but without specific adjustments being made, that access may not be equitable.

-NHS England has built the Reasonable Adjustment Digital Flag in the NHS Spine to enable health and care professionals to record, share and view details of Reasonable Adjustments across the NHS, wherever the person is treated.
-The flag indicates that Reasonable Adjustments are required for an individual and optionally includes details of their significant impairments, underlying conditions and key adjustments that should be considered.
+The flag indicates that reasonable adjustments are required for an individual and optionally includes details of their significant impairments, underlying conditions and key adjustments that should be considered.

 The flag aims to enable: